wangyi111/wangyi111.github.io/_posts/2020-10-28-GAN-tricks.md

 ### 2.9: TTUR

-Update D for several times and then update G; or set different learning rates for D and G to manually adjust their balance.
+Update D for several times and then update G; or set different learning rates for D and G to manually adjust their balance[12].

 ### 2.10: Exponential Moving Average

-Apply moving average to history parameters to stabilize the training.
+Apply moving average to history parameters to stabilize the training[13].

 ### 2.11: GAN loss

 There are two family of losses: f-dviergence (including KL, JS divergence, etc.) and Integral Probability Metric (IPM).
 For the second family, the network learns the distance (or the effor to move one distribution to the other) between real and fake samples.
-A famous WGAN uses Wasserstein distance (earth-mover distance) which solves the gradient vanishing and mode collapse problem at the same time with a simple implementation:
+A famous WGAN[14] uses Wasserstein distance (earth-mover distance) which solves the gradient vanishing and mode collapse problem at the same time with a simple implementation:
 * remove sigmoid from the last layer of Discriminator
 * don't use log for G and D losses
 * each time after updating network weights, clip them into a fixed constant range
 * don't use momentum based optimizer (e.g. Adam), use RMSProp or SGD

 Another advantage of WGAN is it can give us a clear metric to judge the network's improvement (the smaller the W-distance, the better the generated result).
-However, in reality the clipped weights would go closer to the up/low boundary of the clipping range, which is later improved with WGAN-GP with gradient penalty.
+However, in reality the clipped weights would go closer to the up/low boundary of the clipping range, which is later improved with WGAN-GP[15] with gradient penalty.

-Some other GAN losses like LeastSquare and Hinge loss are also useful, and other auxiliary losses like L1, total variation, style, perception are helpful with combination of GAN loss.
+Some other GAN losses like LeastSquare[16] and Hinge loss[17,18] are also useful, and other auxiliary losses like L1, total variation[19], style[20], perception[19] are helpful with combination of GAN loss.

 | Type | formula |
 | ---- | ------- |